Bruce J. Gollob: CEO

 David joined Atlantic Analytical Laboratory (AAL) in 1988 and quickly received a promotion to Mass Spectrometry Manager, where he currently manages all day-to-day activities of the Mass Spec division.
 In this position he works with integrated circuit and medical device manufacturers to determine internal water vapor content of IC’s; pharmaceutical firms to analyze internal packaging gases and headspace analysis from an array of product containers; and the beverage industry to perform non-condensable gas analysis in carbon dioxide.
 He was recently promoted to the position of Vice President as a reward for his extensive expertise and years of dedicated service.

-In early 2017 Benjamin was promoted once again to the position of Quality Director, and is now responsible for maintaining AAL’s ISO 17025 Accreditation, overseeing GMP laboratory operations, and ensuring overall data quality and integrity.
+In late 2018 Christian joined Atlantic Analytical Laboratory as Quality Manager where he is now responsible for maintaining AAL’s ISO 17025 Accreditation, overseeing GMP laboratory operations, and ensuring overall data quality and integrity.

 Hans H. Stuting, PhD: Director